cppservergit/cppserver-docs/tech-overview.md

 ### JSON declarations and its relation with C++ code

-As an API builder using CPPServer, you don't have to write C++, it's already written as shown above, you just have to declare your API in config.json, example:
+As an API builder using CPPServer, you don't have to write C++, it's already written as shown above, you just have to declare your API in config.json, for example:
 ```
 		{
 			"db": "db1",